GPCPCompany/GPCPCompany.github.io/README.md

 # GPCPCompany.github.io
-This is just a random website i will use to test html/css/js.
+This is the official GPCP website.
 Any interest contact me :D
 ( alpha )